If you have a question which is not answered here, please use the contact page to ask us directly.

 To be eligible to apply to GORS, you should have or be expecting at least a 2:1 in a numerate degree (the rule of thumb is that at least 50% of the studied modules must have mathematical content).

-Applicants with a 2:2 degree may be accepted but they must show wider skills and experience relevant to Government OR.
+Applicants with a 2:2 degree may be accepted but they must show wider skills and experience relevant to government OR.
 For instance, a Masters qualification in OR would be considered sufficient evidence of the wider skills and experience that we are looking for.
-Further information on the skills that are desirable in an applicant is detailed on the competencies page.

 There is no fixed start date for each recruitment round.
 If you are offered a job within GORS, the date you start your position will need to be worked out between you and your department.
 The gap between passing the assessment day and starting your new job can be as short as a month.

 This is possible but the deferment should be made immediately after passing the assessment day.
-Only when you are ready to take up a position will you be invited to visited interested departments.
 You will be expected to take up a specific post within a year of passing the assessment day.